This is a sample exam that I’ve created after finishing RHCE studies. It is to prepare for the RHCE exam based on RHEL 7, which I have yet to take.

 There are 20 questions in total.
 You will need three RHEL 7 (or CentOS 7) virtual machines to be able to successfully complete all questions.
 I recommend registering with RedHat and downloading a RHEL 7 iso image free of charge.

 One VM has to be configured as a FreeIPA server to provide LDAP, Kerberos, NTP and DNS services.
+Note that in our case the FreeIPA server will also provide FTP services.
 Other two VMs will be used to solve the sample exam questions.
 These VMs need to have two network interfaces for link aggregation.
 They also need to have a RHEL DVD (.iso file) attached.

 Tips and Suggestions